Policies

 Annual Examinations and Prescriptions

 According to the law, a veterinarian must have a current relationship with each patient for them to be allowed to prescribe OR dispense medication for that pet.
 This means that if you think your pet needs a certain medication but we have not physically examined your pet within a year, we are legally not permitted to prescribe any medications for your pet.
 It also means that we are not permitted to sell any prescription medications to a patient that we have never examined.
 Frequently visitors who are passing through, will ask if their regular vet can “call in” a prescription for us to fill.
 Since we are not a licensed pharmacy, we are not permitted to fill a prescription medication for a patient with whom we do not have a relationship.
-We appreciate your understanding in this matter.
+The same goes towards prescription diets.

 Payment Policy

 We require full payment at the time that services are rendered for all elective procedures.
 This means for all procedures that are not emergent.
-For your convenience, we accept Visa, MasterCard, Discover, Care Credit, cash and personal checks.
+For your convenience, we accept Visa, MasterCard, Discover, American Express, Care Credit, cash and personal checks.

 For emergencies, we prefer full payment at the time that services are rendered.
 If you are not able to pay the full balance, we will request that you apply for Care Credit.
-You can follow this link to apply online: Apply for Care Credit
+You can follow this link to apply online: Apply for Care Credit.

 What is Care Credit?

-At PKC, Care Credit is a 12-month, interest-free line of credit that can be used for veterinary services.
+At PKC, Care Credit is a 6-month, interest-free line of credit that can be used for veterinary services.
 It can also be used for dental and cosmetic services, with differing time periods and interest rates.